7 Tips For How To Avoid Sugar In Midlife Easily For Your Best Health

 Glucose is essential to life, fructose is not.

-You will not die, cutting out fruit and quitting sugar although the future could be grim if you don’t.
+You will not die, cutting out fruit and stopping sugar although the future could be grim if you don’t.

 Unless you are an athlete burning mega calories all your energy needs can be derived from healthier choices.